obinnaaliogor/todoapp/README.md

 ## Purpose

-I implemented Prometheus and Grafana for proactive application health and performance monitoring. prometheus is the datasource of grafana.
+I implemented Prometheus and Grafana for proactive application health and performance monitoring. prometheus is the data source of grafana.

 ```bash
 kubectl get svc -n monitoring